Reading Guide

 - “Badwater”—An erotic poem about Badwater in Death Valley.

-- “Chimera” (by Gu Shi)—Half detective story, half family drama, this novella centers human experimentation and contains disturbing imagery toward the end.
+- “Chimera” (by Gu Shi)—Half detective story, half family drama, this novella translated with Ken Liu centers human experimentation and contains disturbing imagery toward the end.

 Please remember that this page contains only suggestions and isn’t a firm guide.
 Only the reader can decide whether a piece is suitable for them.
 If you aren’t sure whether something is suitable, please let someone else read the piece and provide their feedback.